Black River (Saucon Creek tributary)

 Black River (also known as Black Creek or Black River Creek) is a tributary of Saucon Creek in Lehigh and Northampton counties in the US state of Pennsylvania.
 It is approximately 4.6 mi long and flows through Upper Saucon and Salisbury townships in Lehigh County and Lower Saucon Township and Bethlehem in Northampton County.

 The watershed of the river has an area of 4.49 sqmi.
 It is designated as a Coldwater Fishery and a Migratory Fishery and contains wild trout.
 The river is a very small limestone stream and flows in the vicinity of Lehigh University's Saucon Fields.

 Course

-The Black River begins on a hill in Upper Saucon Township, Lehigh County.
+The Black River begins on a hill in Upper Saucon Township.
 It flows north-northeast for a few tenths of a mile, then continues north-northeast for several tenths of a mile as the border between Salisbury Township and Lower Saucon Township.
-It passes through an unnamed pond and then turns east for several tenths of a mile, entering Lower Saucon Township, Northampton County.
+It passes through an unnamed pond and then turns east for several tenths of a mile, entering Lower Saucon Township in Northampton County.
 It then heads in a southeasterly direction for over a mile, crossing Interstate 78.
-Eventually, it gradually turns northeast, passing through another pond before heading in an easterly direction and entering the city of Bethlehem.
+It gradually turns northeast, passing through another pond before heading in an easterly direction and entering Bethlehem.
 Some distance later, the river turns east-northeast for a few tenths of a mile before turning north for a few tenths of a mile and reaching its confluence with Saucon Creek.

 Black River joins Saucon Creek 3.40 mi upstream of its mouth.

 Hydrology

 Black River is not designated as an impaired waterbody.

 At its mouth, the peak annual discharge has a 10 percent chance of reaching 950 cuft/s.
-It has a 2 percent chance of reaching 2100 cuft/s and a 1 percent chance of reaching 2800 cuft/s.
+It has a two percent chance of reaching 2100 cuft/s and a 1 percent chance of reaching 2800 cuft/s.
 The peak annual discharge has a 0.2 percent chance of reaching 5000 cuft/s.

 In April 1959, measurements of Black River near a private road 0.3 mi from Wydnor found the creek's discharge to be 2.80 and 2.14 cuft/s.